 Recipients of a SASEE Research Grant must:

-- Submit a brief report (< 1 page) detailing progress and financial expenditure to the SASEE General Secretary every six months.
+- Submit a brief report (< 1 page) detailing progress and financial expenditure to the SASEE General Secretary twice a year.

 - Submit a full research paper to the next SASEE biennial conference.

 - Present their project and findings at the SASEE conference even if the paper is not accepted.

 - Submit a final report including a final summary, financial expenditure, and full paper manuscript to the SASEE General Secretary at the SASEE conference;

 - Produce a visual summary of their work for posting on the SASEE website.